-If you're like me, most homes need to add an outlet or twelve to their existing walls.
+Most homes could use an additional outlet (or twelve) to their existing walls.
 If your home is among the many older homes with very few outlets in each room, why not add a few?
 The technical name for these outlets is receptacles, and there is no doubt they make a room a little more convenient?
 In this article, you'll learn how to add another outlet in an existing wall.
 These easy steps can be accomplished without damaging the portion of the wall that you see.